 This vegetable seems to have a different name in each section of the country.
 Southern peas are also called cowpeas, field peas, crowder peas, and black-eyed peas.
 By whatever name you call them, they're an old favorite in the South and can be grown where both days and nights are warm for a period of 60-90 days.

-Culture: Sow seed 1 in. deep, 2 in. apart in rows 3–6 ft. apart, thinning to 4 in. apart.
+How to Grow: Sow seed 1 in. deep, 2 in. apart in rows 3-6 ft. apart, thinning to 4 in. apart.
 Vining varieties are very vigorous and drought resistant, but they should be given extra room, or trellised, or planted so they can climb stalks of dent corn.
 Southern peas have cultural requirements similar to beans.
-They need warmer soil, so wait until 3–4 weeks after last frost to plant.
+They need warmer soil, so wait until 3-4 weeks after last frost to plant.
 Need full sun and a warm growing season.
-For best results provide a well-drained soil, with pH in the range of 5.5–6.5.
+For best results provide a well-drained soil, with pH in the range of 5.5-6.5.
 Do not apply nitrogen, which will result in poor yield and lush foliage.
-The ability of southern peas to grow in poor soil is quite remarkable – many varieties are also used as cover crops – and they are relatively free of insects and disease in the Mid-Atlantic.
+The ability of southern peas to grow in poor soil is quite remarkable--many varieties are also used as cover crops--and they are relatively free of insects and disease in the Mid-Atlantic.

-Harvest: For fresh use, harvest when seeds have filled the green pods, but before seeds have hardened.
+Harvest: Days to maturity are for fresh shelly-stage peas.
+For dry peas, add 2-3 weeks.
+For fresh use, harvest when seeds have filled the green pods, but before seeds have hardened.
 For dried use, make sure to harvest dried pods before rain or else seeds will mold.
 Let dried pods finish drying under cover in a rodent-proof space.

 Animal pests: Deer love them.
 Fence off crops or cover plants with row cover when pods emerge.